OpenTranslationBible/open-bible/en-GB/65.Jude/md/jude-01.md

 keep yourselves in the love of God as you wait for the mercy of our Lord Jesus Christ to bring you to eternal life.

 ## Jude 1:22
-And have mercy on those who doubt;
+And show compassion to those who are uncertain;

 ## Jude 1:23
 save others by snatching them from the fire; to others show mercy, mixed with fear, hating even the clothing stained by corrupted flesh.